 - Hormonal changes during pregnancy can make your gums more vulnerable to plaque, leading to inflammation and bleeding.
 This is also called pregnancy gingivitis or gum disease.

-- Pregnancy also increases the risk for developing periodontitis (gum infection) due to the increase in estrogen and progesterone.
+- Pregnancy also increases the risk of developing periodontitis (gum infection) due to the increase in estrogen and progesterone.

 - Dental caries may also occur due to changes in diet such as increased snacking, increased acidity in the mouth due to vomiting, dry mouth or poor oral hygiene stemming from nausea and vomiting.

-If fillings are required, amalgam should be avoided and an alternative filling material (such as tooth-colored resins), which does not contain mercury, should be used instead, to prevent mercury toxicity.
+If fillings are required, amalgam should be avoided and an alternative filling material (such as tooth-coloured resins), which does not contain mercury, should be used instead, to prevent mercury toxicity.